The Capelli eigenvalue problem for quantum groups: Introduction

 In the mid 1980's, Macdonald introduced a new family of parametrized orthogonal polynomials, referred to as Macdonald polynomials.
 These polynomials can be viewed as generalizations of the orthogonal polynomials that appear as zonal spherical functions for real and $p$-adic symmetric spaces (\cite{M}).
 About a decade later, Knop (\cite{Kn}) and Sahi (\cite{S}) defined parameterized versions of interpolation polynomials (in Type A) with close connections to Macdonald polynomials.
 For certain parameters, the Knop-Sahi interpolation polynomials can be viewed as $q$-analogs of polynomials that produce eigenvalues for Capelli operators (\cite{KS1991},\cite{KS1993},\cite{S2}).
 Knop-Sahi interpolation polynomials are referred to by a number of other names in the literature including interpolation Macdonald polynomials (\cite{Ol}), quantum Capelli polynomials (\cite{Kn}), and shifted Macdonald polynomials (\cite{O}).

 Drinfeld and Jimbo discovered quantized enveloping algebras, which are Hopf algebra deformations of universal enveloping algebras of Lie algebras, around the same time as Macdonald initiated the study of his new family of orthogonal polynomials.
 Shortly afterwards, the quest began for realizing Macdonald polynomials as zonal sperical functions on quantum symmetric spaces.
-This realization was ultimately carried out in a series of papers (\cite{DS}, \cite{L2003},\cite{L2004}, \cite{N}, \cite{NDS}, \cite{NS}).
-The theory relies on definitions of quantum symmetric pairs using special coideal subalgebras constructed first for classical Lie algebras using reflection equations (\cite{M}, \cite{NS}) and then in general via generators and relations (\cite{L1999}, \cite{L2002}, \cite{K}).
+This realization was ultimately carried out in a series of papers (\cite{DS}, \cite{L2003},\cite{L2004}, \cite{N}, \cite{NDS}, \cite{NS}) where the theory relies on definitions of quantum symmetric pairs using special coideal subalgebras.
+They were constructed first for classical Lie algebras using generators via $L$-functionals and solutions to reflection equations (\cite{M}, \cite{NS}) and then, in general, via expressions derived from the Drinfeld-Jimbo generators (\cite{L1999}, \cite{L2002}, \cite{K}).

 In this paper, we complete another part of the quantum picture, namely finding a natural realization of the Knop-Sahi interpolation polynomials as functions that produce eigenvalues for quantum Capelli operators.
 The crucial piece in the story is identifying quantum Capelli operators, which are invariants with respect to a particular quantized enveloping algebra, inside three families of newly constructed quantum Weyl algebras $\mathscr{PD}_{\theta}$ (\cite{LSS}).
 In other words, we formulate and solve the Capelli eigenvalue problem in the quantum case, thus providing quantum analogs of results in \cite{S2}.
 Similar results for Capelli operators and their eigenvalues have been obtained in the Lie superalgebra setting (\cite{ASS}, \cite{SS2016}, \cite{SSS2020}, \cite{SSS2021}).
 We also show that these two quantum realizations, one for Macdonald polynomials and the other for Knop-Sahi interpolation polynomials, are closely connected.
 In particular, we use results from the Macdonald polyomial setting concerning central elements of the quantized enveloping algebra in order to establish basic properties of quantum Capelli operators.